bwmcadams/blog-old/source/_posts/2009-10-20-talking-to-activedirectory-from-iron-python.markdown

 ---
 title: Talking to ActiveDirectory from IronPython
-tags: tech IronPython Silverlight Python ActiveDirectory LDAP
+categories:
+  - IronPython
+  - Silverlight
+  - Python
+  - ActiveDirectory
+  - LDAP
+comments: true
 layout: post
 ---
 We're building a new intranet system at work, and I've been toying with a few things that the Windows admin asked for.
 Namely, since the secretaries here will update the intranet data to add people's Work & Emergency contact numbers, AIM handles, email addresses, etc. that we find a way to keep it all in sync with ActiveDirectory.
 Thereby keeping all the Outlooks  and Blackberries up to date with the latest contact information.